jeremycherfas/user/pages/03.blog/monthly-report-2022-07/item.md

 subhead: 'May, June, July'
 ---

 !
-This post is a mess, because my Python is a mess, because I know enough to break things badly.
-So, the graphs below are not the graphs you are looking for.
-I will fix them just as soon as I have detoxified [my superfund site](https://imgs.xkcd.com/comics/python_environment_2x.png)
+This post was a mess, because my Python was a mess, because I know just enough to break things badly.
+I sort-of detoxified [my superfund site](https://imgs.xkcd.com/comics/python_environment_2x.png) and now I think I need to nuke Anaconda from space and try to live with what I have learned.

 No excuses.
 Well, plenty of them, actually, including trips to London and the USA, during which I resolved not to clutter my life with doing things for the sake of it.
 So, I did some things I needed to do, but not things I might have wanted to do had I been at home.
 As a result, there’s a big chunk not accounted from, from roughly 20 June to 20 July.
 And I don’t care.
 Much.